An-n-nie/BankChurnKaggle/README.md

 # Bank Churn Kaggle Challenge

-This repository holds an attempt to apply Histogram-based Gradient Boosting to predict churn rates at a bank provided through ["Binary Classification with a Bank Churn Dataset"](https://www.kaggle.com/competitions/playground-series-s4e1/overview) Kaggle challenge.
+This repository holds an attempt to apply Histogram-based Gradient Boosting to predict churn rates at a bank provided through the [Binary Classification with a Bank Churn Dataset](https://www.kaggle.com/competitions/playground-series-s4e1/overview) Kaggle challenge.

 ## Overview